 As you prepare for your departure, review current requirements for entry and required self-isolation in your destination.
-While you may not be asked for it, it is a good idea for fully vaccinated travelers to have your COVID-19 vaccination card with you and to make a copy of this in case it is lost.
-Some locations may require documented proof of a negative SARS Co-V2 PCR test 72 hours or less before arrival.
+While you may not be asked for it, it is a good idea to have your COVID-19 vaccination card with you for travel and to make a copy of this in case it is lost.
+Many locations require documented proof of a negative SARS Co-V2 PCR test 72 hours or less before arrival.